 If planning to travel abroad with your family members who are derivative refugees or asylees (or have green cards because of their derivative asylee or refugee status), you must file a separate Form I-131 (and provide the supporting documents listed above) for each of them.

 Some weeks after filing (if you're in the U.S. at the time), you will receive a written notice of when to go to your local USCIS office for your biometrics appointment, where you will be fingerprinted and photographed.
 (See What to Expect at a USCIS Biometrics Appointment.)

-It might take two to six months for you to receive your travel document.
+It might take several months for you to receive your travel document.
 Check for the latest averages at the USCIS Case Processing Times page, then do your best to apply in good time, well before you plan to leave the United States.

-As mentioned above, you are expected to be in the U.S. when you file your Form I-131 application (unless you have your green card and are outside of the United States because of an emergency).
+As mentioned above, you are expected to be in the U.S. when you file your Form I-131 application (unless you are outside of the United States because of an emergency).
 However, you may leave the U.S. before you receive your travel document.
-(Just make sure that you had your biometrics done before you leave.)
+Just make sure that you had your biometrics done before you leave.
 You may request on Form I-131 for your travel document to be sent to a U.S. embassy, consulate, or Department of Homeland Security office abroad.

 Keep in mind that leaving the U.S. without a valid refugee travel document is risky.
 If you are outside the U.S., and your I-131 application is denied, you might not be allowed to reenter the United States.

 Your travel document will expire one year from the date when it is issued (unless your refugee or asylee status ends or you are deported or removed before then).
 Travel documents cannot be extended.
 So, when planning your travels, make sure that your travel document will not expire before you try to reenter the United States.